Growing Tulips from Bulbs: Tulip Care and Maintenance 101

 Cut the Tulip Stems

 Cut the tulip stems to the desired length by snipping at or just above the bulb’s base.
-Remember that tulips grow a few inches after being cut, so allow for this additional height in your arrangement.
+Remember that tulips grow a few inches after being cut, so allow this additional height in your arrangement.

 Use a sharp, clean knife or garden shears to make a 45-degree angle cut.
 This will increase the surface area for water uptake and prevent the stem from sitting flat on the bottom of the vase, ensuring better hydration.